 Students can either arrange their travel plans on their own or in coordination with the group/cohort.

-Yes.
+If the pilgrimage location will be Spain or Wisconsin, then Yes.
 You will be responsible for necessary supplies including appropriate hiking attire, backpack, walking shoes, toiletries, etc.

 No. You do not need to speak Spanish to participate in this program.